-Legislative Status and Background.
-1
+Legislative Status and Background 1

 Moratorium on Taxing Internet Access 2

 The Grandfather Clause 3

 Moratorium on Multiple or Discriminatory Taxes 3

 Use Taxes and Interstate E-Commerce 4

 Economic and Policy Considerations 4

 Allow the Moratorium to Expire 5

-Extending the Moratorium
+Extending the Moratorium 6

 Permanent vs. Temporary 8

 Elimination of the Grandfather Clause

 Contacts

-Author Contact Information Q
+Author Contact Information g

 he moratorium on Internet access taxes prohibits states or their political subdivisions from imposing new taxes on Internet access services.
-The moratorium was most recently extended through October 1, 2015, as part of the Consolidated and Further Continuing Appropriations Act of 2015 (P.L.
-113-235).
+The moratorium was most recently extended through December 11, 2015, as part of the 2016 Continuing Appropriations Act (P.L.
+114-53).
 Whether to continue extending the moratorium is an issue of debate.
 Extending the moratorium could increase individual access to the Internet, which could reduce the inequitable distribution of Internet access across income levels and increase economic efficiency.
 Allowing the moratorium to expire could allow states to apply taxes to Internet and non-Internet services equally and increase state and local revenues.